Travel Auckland to Christchurch Stray style! The "Short Moe" is Stray's Moe Pass without the very Far South.

 We recommend at least 3 weeks to get the most out of your trip and to allow some time to hop-off and explore your favourite destinations for longer.

-- See glow-worms and do some amazing caving at Waitomo Caves.
+- See glow-worms and go deep underground at Waitomo Caves.

 - Spend a few days in Queenstown - the adventure and party capital of NZ!